The Root Causes of Poor Male Health

 Toilet Paper:

 Using this product repetitiously over one of the most sensitive areas of the body isn’t smart and risks exposure to many of these toxic chemicals.
-Avoid using it whenever it is possible and/or find alternative toilet paper products that have been screened for these chemicals.
+Avoid using it whenever possible and/or find alternative toilet paper products that have been screened for these chemicals.

 Sugar Free Foods/Drinks: